App-vNext/Polly/docs/migration-v8.md

 > Things to remember:
 >
 > - Use `ResiliencePipelineBuilder{<TResult>}` to build a resiliency pipeline
-> - Use multiple `AddXYZ` builder methods to add new strategies to your pipeline
+> - Use multiple `Add*` builder methods to add new strategies to your pipeline
 >
-> For further information please check out the [Resilience pipelines docs](pipelines/index.md)
+> For further information please check out the [Resilience pipelines documentation](pipelines/index.md).

 ## Migrating retry policies